Shell scripts

 script you wrote above into this directory.

-This applies only to tcsh
+This applies only to tcsh:

-caches the
+tcsh caches the

-you add something to ~/bin
+you add something to ~/bin (which is on your

-), you’ve got to get tcsh
+$PATH), you’ve got to get tcsh to regenerate

 this cache.
-You can regenerate the cache in tcsh
+You can regenerate the cache in tcsh by running

 the command:

-You must do this any time you add programs or commands to folders on
+rehashYou must do this any time you add programs or commands to folders on

-that you want to work in other places, but this
+the $PATH that you want to work in other places, but this

-.
+only applies to tcsh.
 If you’re using a different shell

-, then your shell will almost
+like bash or fish, then your shell will almost

 certainly do this for you.